WSPRS Plan 1

 What type of funds can I use to purchase an annuity?

-Your payment must come from an eligible governmental plan, like your DCP savings.
+Your payment must come from an eligible governmental plan, like your pretax DCP savings.
 Members cannot use PERS/SERS/TRS Plan 3 contributions to pay for this annuity.

 When does my annuity benefit begin?